-He was wrong.
+It struck him that he was wrong.
 She flounced.
 She flounced to the kitchen and back both times.

 People who flounce had flouncy hearts.

-He did not know if this was true but he knew people who did not flounce and THEY did not have flouncy hearts.
+He did not know if this was true but he knew people who did not flounce and they did not have flouncy hearts.

 He had rushed out soon after he came.
 For cigarettes.
-When he finally made it home early morning his fingers smelt of women, eggs, meat and the insides of vomit laden jeans pockets.
+When he finally made it home early morning his fingers smelt of women, eggs, meat, and the insides of vomit laden jeans pockets.

-In a fit of generosity that comes from store-bought-release he lost more money.
+In a fit of generosity that comes from store-bought-release, he lost more money.
 Enough exactly for one more woman.
 Not on himself.
 For a young boy-girl duo standing outside the locked door counting their money.
-The girl had said “I’m just being a good friend”.
+The girl had said, “I’m just being a good friend”.
 The guy looked pimply and shy.